 - Does the hospital need to provide any materials for collection?

 - How does C-section affect the collection process?

 During pregnancy, the placenta delivers “cord blood” to the baby through the umbilical cord serving as a lifeline of nourishment from the mother to baby.
 At birth, “cord blood” remains in the umbilical cord and placenta and until recently, had typically been discarded.
 The tragedy of this practice is that “cord blood” and cord tissue contain very special cells called “stem cells”.
-Your baby’s umbilical cord blood and umbilical cord are a valuable source of stem cells that are genetically unique to your baby and family.
+Your baby’s umbilical cord blood and umbilical cord are a valuable source of stem cells that are genetically unique to your baby.

 Stem cells are the body’s building blocks or “master cells”.
 Master cells develop or differentiate into every tissue and organ in the body, including various organs (heart, liver, etc), immune metabolic and connective tissue, and muscle, fat, blood and neural cells (brain, spinal cord).

 Stem cells can be used to repair damaged hearts, brains, and spinal cords, heal injury from strokes and heart attacks and minimize and/or potenitally cure diseases such as Alzheimer’s and Parkinson’s and diabetes.
-Stem cells collected from your baby’s umbilical cord and umbilical cord blood after birth can protect your child in the future.
+Stem cells collected from your baby’s umbilical cord and umbilical cord blood after birth may potentially protect your child in the future.

 Follow this link to review all diseases and conditions treated with stem cells.
 Medical Uses

 Are umbilical cord blood and umbilical cord tissue stem cells different than other types of stem cells?